-Since their introduction into the UK in the early 1980’s, sealed systems have become the norm for domestic heating systems.
-A sealed heating system must include all of the following components: expansion vessel, pressure relief valve (PRV) (sometimes referred to as the safety valve), pressure gauge and filling loop.
-Of these items, perhaps the expansion vessel is the one that is least understood.
+Since their introduction into the UK in the early 1980’s, sealed systems have become the norm for domestic oil boiler heating systems.
+A sealed heating system must include all of the following components:

 An expansion vessel basically consists of a container divided by a watertight rubber membrane – with the system water on one side and usually nitrogen or air on the other side.